Cryptyc/Sc2LadderServer/README.md

 | `ResultsLogFile`	|	Local file to store results in json format |

 ##### BotConfigFile.json
 Create a `BotConfigFile.json`  file that will describe the roster of bots and their required attributes.

-##### MapListFile.json
-Create the `MapListFile` as a plain text file.
-For each map you want the bots to play on, add its name into this file, **including** the `.SC2Map` file ending.
-Each map comes in its own line.
+It should also contain an array of maps to be used.
+For each map you want the bots to play on, add its name into this array, **including** the `.SC2Map` file ending.

 ## CommandCenter
 CommandCenter bots are supported.
 Just add the json config file in the command center directory with the .ccbot extension.